 A few weeks ago, I was fortunate to attend a 2-day workshop over in the US presented by Dr Greg Hanley.
 To give you an indication of the amount of work Dr Hanley has done in addressing challenging behaviour; his CV is an impressive 60 pages long.
 Ongoing research carried out by Dr Hanley, and his colleagues have focussed on the assessment and treatment of problem behaviours often associated with Autism or other developmental disabilities.
 Dr Hanley describes problem behaviour as "an accident of learning" - if I have learned that throwing myself on the floor will get me out of school work AND that it will also gain the teacher's attention, then that's what I'll do!

 The Practical Functional Assessment and Skill-Based Treatment process is an effective response to both the assessment and treatment of severe problem behaviour.
 Several appealing aspects drew me to this approach.
-This first is on ensuring the safety and dignity of the child.
+The first is on ensuring the safety and dignity of the child.
 The second is the importance of developing a strong rapport with the learner and establishing a positive learning environment.
 The third super appealing aspect was that I didn't need to arm myself with materials such as stickers, edibles, token boards or timers!

-Firstly, to gain more insight into the functions that may be maintaining the challenging behaviours, a Practical Functional Assessment (PFA) is completed with someone close to the child.
+Firstly, to gain more insight into the functions that may be maintaining the challenging behaviours, a Practical Functional Assessment Interview is completed with someone close to the child.
 An open-ended interview can provide vital information about the problem behaviour.
 The information gathered via the PFA is then used to inform a quick and safe functional analysis to identify what contingencies are reinforcing the problem behaviour.
 Once a relationship has been defined between the problem behaviour and the suspected reinforcement contingency, it's time to progress to setting up conditions where we can teach skills.

 A skill-based approach (SBT) teaches and supports the child to acquire the necessary skills to effectively communicate their wants and needs in a more socially appropriate manner.
-Hanley (2019) describes the skill-based treatment as a method of providing a child with functional communication skills to build and develop their social repertoire.
+Hanley (2019) describes skill-based treatment as a method of providing a child with functional communication skills to build and develop their social repertoire.
 A simple example of this is teaching a child to appropriately ask for something they want rather than engaging in maladaptive behaviours such as tantrums and aggression.
 A process known as 'shaping' moves the learner from a simple to a more socially acceptable response rather than engaging in problem behaviour.
-Once the learner begins to initiate the responses independently, the process moves to teach tolerating delay and denial of reinforcers.
+Once the learner begins to initiate the responses independently, the process moves to teaching tolerating delay and denial of reinforcers.
 The process then continues into slowly introducing the learning of contextually appropriate behaviours such as looking up, handing over an item or pausing an activity; then gradually moving towards more complex instructions.
-The child must meet specific criteria before moving onto each step in the chain.
+The child must meet specific criteria before moving on to each step in the chain.
 The contextually appropriate behaviours should suit the needs of each child to ensure they can eventually transition successfully to learning in the classroom.
 A chain of contextually appropriate behaviours may be instructing the child to stop the activity they are doing, move to their desk, sit down, hands-on desk, ready to learn across multiple activities.

 This process was a complete game-changer for me in terms of dealing with problem behaviours as they occur.
 Dr Hanley stresses the importance of always ensuring the child is in a happy, relaxed and engaged (HRE) state both before and when you are working with them.
 It is a critical element in the success of this process.
 Along with the priorities of safety and rapport, Dr Hanley also shared a new but useful and valid word I had not heard before - "televisability".
 What he was referring to here is an important issue we often face when we are dealing with challenging behaviours - is the treatment we are providing to the child valid enough to be televised on the nightly news?
 A relevant word to focus on each time we engage with a child who has challenging behaviour.

 Teachers, teacher aides and parents can be trained to implement each step of the skill-based treatment and, due to their relationships with the child, it is a preferable option.
-This process can be applied within the school environment but would require initial sessions to implemented in an area outside the classroom.
+This process can be applied within the school environment but would require initial sessions to be implemented in an area outside the classroom.
 The final goal of this process is for a child to live free of problem behaviour and achieve socially significant outcomes in all areas of their lives (Hanley, 2019).

 One drawback of this process is the lack of staff with behaviour analytic knowledge and skills in Australian schools.
 The Practical Functional Assessment and Skill-Based Treatment process do require a Board Certified Behaviour Analyst (BCBA) to oversee all procedures to ensure the integrity of its implementation.
 Schools must begin to recruit knowledgeable and skilled professionals to work in the area of behaviour.
 Staff who have a sound understanding of the scientific principles of behaviour are one of the key elements to reducing suspensions due to problem behaviours.
 You can find information about the credentials for Registered Behaviour Technicians (RBT), a Board Certified Assistant Behaviour Analyst (BCaBA), Board Certified Behaviour Analyst (BCBA) and Board Certified Behaviour Analyst-Doctoral (BCBA-D) through the Behaviour Analyst Certification Board.
-Monash University offers a Masters of Education in Applied Behaviour Analysis and, as of this year, Griffith University will be offering both a Graduate Certificate and Masters in Applied Behaviour Analysis.
+Monash University offers a Masters of Education in Applied Behaviour Analysis and, Griffith University offers a Graduate Certificate and Masters in Applied Behaviour Analysis.
 In 2018, Victoria introduced a BCBA Pilot program to support students with challenging behaviours in schools.
 Applied Behaviour Analysis is a growing field in Australia, and currently, there are not enough of us.
 In a perfect world, I would like to hope that one day, in the not too distant future, there will be at least one BCBA in every school region in Queensland (and every other state) at a minimum.

 I believe we can do better when addressing the problem of challenging behaviours in the school environment.
 It also begins with capacity building at a school level by providing teachers and school staff with support in effective research-based practices around behaviour management.
-Change in mindset within the education system is the key to reduce the rate of suspensions effectively.
+Change in mindset within the education system is the key to reducing the rate of suspensions effectively.
 Inclusion is not a 'one size fits all' approach and is not about sitting a child at a desk, with the expectation they will conform.
 It is about acknowledging a child's learning strengths and differences.
 And, we need to change our focus from purely academic success to social and emotional success as well.
 It's equally important that students are achieving positive, socially significant outcomes in our schools.

 So, my final bee is the frustration of why can't we can do better about this issue?
 We can!
 I know the external variables I mentioned earlier can have a significant impact on a child's success at school.
-However, educators can influence and guide a child to achieve success using practical and useful tools that can assist with the identification and support of students, enabling them to become socially successful and independent learners within the school environment.
+However, educators can influence and guide a child to achieve success using practical and useful tools to assist with the identification and support of students, enabling them to become socially successful and independent learners within the school environment.

 In response to the quote at the beginning of my blog - we can't just keep pulling young children out of the river without the acknowledgement of and attention to the skill deficits they may have.
 Let's address these skill deficits, so they don't keep falling in.
 It is possible to do much better than we are currently doing for 'at risk' students in the classroom. #dobetter